Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 ## Context Hook
 - Context hooks let a component recieve information from distant parents without passing it as props
-- This makes it possible to pass data as global data with passing props down in a component tree
+- This makes it possible to pass data as global data without passing props down in a component tree
     - Note: this does not actually make the data global, it just behaves as such
-- Use the function 'useContext()' to reac and subscribe to a context
+- Use the function 'useContext()' to read and subscribe to a context
 ```
 Function Button() {
     const theme = useContext(ThemeContext);